-In accordance with federal law, Berkeley College does not discriminate on the basis of sex (including pregnancy) in its programs and activities.
+In accordance with federal law, Berkeley College does not discriminate on the basis of sex, gender, sexual orientation, gender identity, sex stereotypes, sex characteristics and/or pregnancy or related conditions in its programs and activities.

 Title IX of the Education Amendments prohibits discrimination, harassment and assault based upon sex or gender.
 Questions regarding Title IX may be referred to the College Title IX Coordinator: Sherrille Shabazz, EdD, Vice President, Student Development and Campus Life, at 973-278-5400 ext.
 4675 or 646-948-1361, TitleIXCoordinator@BerkeleyCollege.edu; or the U.S. Department of Education, Office for Civil Rights, at 32 Old Slip, 26th Floor, New York, NY 10005-2500; Telephone: 646-428-3900; TDD: 800-877-8339; Email: OCR.NewYork@ed.gov.